 HOARDING IS TREATABLE AND COVERED BY INSURANCE

-Click on the photo below to watch a video about Dr. Brodsky's work with hoarding.
+Watch a video about Dr. Brodsky's treatment of hoarding.
 If you want to know if you or someone else has Hoarding Disorder email a question or arrange a free consultation.
-If you feel ready to start, make an appointment now online or call 212-726-2390.
+If you feel ready to start, make an appointment online or call 212-726-2390.
 In-person sessions are available in New York and New Jersey.
 Virtual teletherapy sessions are available nationwide in 40 states for hoarding and OCD from Charleston, South Carolina to Charlotte, North Carolina.
-If you're the loved ones impacted by a hoarder who is resistent to therapy, then we can meet with you instead to help you to deal with it, take back your life, and encourage the hoarder to consider therapy.
+If you're a family member of a hoarder who is resistant to therapy, then we can meet with you instead to help you deal with it, take back your life, and encourage the hoarder to consider therapy.

 You probably know a hoarder.
 It can be a neighbor, spouse, or an elderly parent.
 Are you a hoarder?
 Do you avoid inviting people to your home?
 Do you deny access to exterminators, plummers, electricians, landlords, superintendents, cable TV and delivery men?
 There's no need to suffer or feel embarrassed.
 There is highly effective treatment for hoarding, which is done in a sensitive non-threatening way.
 It is also covered by health insurance.

-Watch this TV interview with Dr. Brodsky about this devastating yet all-too-common condition.
+Watch a TV interview with Dr. Brodsky about this common yet very treatable condition.
 Email a question to Dr. Brodsky for a free consultation within 24 hours.
 If you feel ready to start, you can make an appointment online or call 212-726-2390.
 In-person sessions are available in New York and New Jersey.
 Virtual teletherapy is available nationwide in 40 states for hoarding and OCD from San Antonio, Texas to Baltimore, Maryland.
-If a hoarder is resistent to therapy, then we can meet with impacted loved ones instead to help them find the best way to deal with it.
+If a hoarder is resistant to therapy, then we can meet with impacted loved ones instead to help them deal with it.